 WE BRING YOU THE LONG RANGE SNOW FORECAST AND THE ACTUAL WEATHER FOR THE ALPS THIS WINTER 2020 ALONG WITH PREDICTIONS FOR FRESH SNOWFALL AND POWDER THIS WINTER

 Powder skis waxed and ready?
 Check out the signs and forecasts for a snowy winter in the Alps.

-But does this mean we're in for a great powder season?
-Not if you look at past winters' snow records.
-Last season, for instance, it was looking so good at the beginning of winter, we were ski touring in Serre Chevalier in the Southern Alps on 3rd November and shredding the powder early December.
-But the rest of the season was pretty average with far fewer powder days, a dry February and more wind than the year before (although it did stay around until mid-May for ski touring)..
+While there may have been a boom in fat ski sales with the prospect of a great powder season, we're now looking at what is, hopefully, a temporary snow drought.
+Fat skis?
+Bring on the carvers with razor sharp edges on the current hard packed pistes.
+We have learnt that early snow does not mean a perfect powder season.
+Last winter, for instance, it was looking so good at the beginning like this season and we were ski touring in Serre Chevalier in the Southern Alps on 3rd November and shredding the powder early December.
+But the rest of the winter was pretty average with far fewer powder days, a dry February and more wind than the year before (although it did stay around until mid-May for ski touring).

 Colorado’s statewide snowpack was at a whopping 539 percent above normal

 This winter we do not have El Nino to give forecasters a weather heads-up for what the rest of the winter will bring.
 The El Nino effect of 2019 brought major snowfall in the USA, where many ski resorts remained open on Independence Day, 4th July.
 Mammoth Mountain in the Eastern Sierra had hoped a winter of epic snowfall would allow skiing into August but instead ended its season on 28th July.
 Mammoth accumulated 718 inches (1,824 centimetres) of snow at its summit and 492 inches (1,250 centimetres) at the main lodge, last winter.